hazelweakly/hazelweakly.me/src/blog/scaling-mastodon.md

 ### SELECT 'bottle' FROM 'neck' WHERE id = unknown

-If you want to find some bottlenecks in your database, according to [@AndresFreundTec@mastodon.social](https://mastodon.social/@AndresFreundTec), you can run the below query and analyze its output as a starting point.
+If you want to find some bottlenecks in your database, according to [@AndresFreundTec@mastodon.social](https://mastodon.social/@AndresFreundTec), you can run the below query and analyse its output as a starting point.

 ```sql
 SELECT backend_type, state, wait_event_type, wait_event, count(*)